 Democratic congressional and state primaries are OPEN, meaning the Democratic Party allows party members, unaffiliated voters or Republicans to participate in their congressional and state primaries.
 Voting in the Democratic Primary does not alter party affiliation status.
-THERE ARE NO DEMOCRATIC PRIMARIES AT THIS TIME.

 Republican congressional and state primaries are CLOSED, meaning that only registered Republicans may vote in their congressional and state primaries.
 However, unaffiliated voters may register Republican at the polls in order to participate in GOP primaries.

 Municipal and special service district election primaries are open to all registered voters in the municipality, as these elections are nonpartisan.
 Voters residing outside of the municipality may not vote in municipality elections.
 Only municipalities with more than twice the number of candidates needed to fill a seat will hold a primary election, and only for those positions.
 NOTE: Those who live outside of the boundaries of a municipality do not qualify to vote in municipal election primaries or the municipal general elections.

 5. Know who is running for what position – municipal and special service district elections

 Each city recorder’s office can inform voters of what positions are up for election and who has filed as a candidate for those positions.
 Contact your local clerk for more information.
-County clerks may also be able to direct you to information.
+County Clerks may also be able to direct you to information.
 For those of you in the following areas, here are some links to help you navigate:

 Salt Lake County: Elections (County Clerk) and Filed Candidates